KnowledgeForwardSolutions/CheckDigits.Net/README.md

 The Modulus11Extended algorithm takes the former approach and the `TryCalculateCheckDigit` and `Validate` allow values that 'X' as an extended check character.

-Modulus11Extended replaces the depreciated Modulus11 algorithm.
+Modulus11Extended replaces the deprecated Modulus11 algorithm.

 #### Details